-Two thousand sixteen marks the 100-year anniversary of the National Park Service, and our national parks definitely deserve to be celebrated.
+Two thousand sixteen marked the 100-year anniversary of the National Park Service, and our national parks definitely deserve to be celebrated.
 Whether you want to go underground and marvel at Carlsbad Caverns or see the unmatched beauty of Yellowstone for the first time, don’t put off your visit for another year.

 Ask yourself, and be honest: When was the last time you took the family to somewhere as magnificent as one of our national parks?